Things Borrowers Should AVOID During a Loan Application

 Mortgage loan transactions can be finicky, often relying on multiple credit checks and detailed documentation of income, employment, and financial status.
 Here are some of the biggest slip-ups that can dramatically impact the speed and outcome of your loan.

 DO NOT deposit large sums of money into your accounts without talking to your loan officer first.

 Depositing large sums of money into your accounts raises a red flag for the lender.
-Any large deposit will have to be documented with copies of the check, deposit slips and a paper trail of where the money came from (to prove it’s not borrowed money).
-This will cause more work for the borrower and could cause a delay.
+Any large deposit will have to be documented with copies of the check, deposit slips, and a paper trail including the source of the money – to prove it isn’t borrowed.
+Depositing large amounts of money can cause more work for the borrower and could cause a delay in the loan process.

-Similar to deposited money, transferred money requires sourcing, showing a paper trail and could cause delays.
-Always talk to your loan officer first in order to navigate around delays!
+Much like deposited money, transferred money requires sourcing, showing a paper trail and could cause delays.
+Always talk to your loan officer first in order to navigate around actions that could cause unnecessary delays!

-The lender will verify your employment and income prior to closingto insure that you have the ability to repay the loan.
-If you quit your job we won’t be able to verify your income and your loan application will be declined.
-This may seem like a no brainer, nut you’d be surprised how many people quit or change jobs in the middle of a purchase transaction.
+Lenders verify your employment and income prior to closing to insure your ability to repay your mortgage loan.
+If you quit your job, they won’t be able to verify your income and your loan application will be declined.
+While this may seem like a no-brainer, you might be surprised at how many people make the decision to quit or change jobs in the middle of a purchase transaction.